Road to Perdition (soundtrack)

 Road to Perdition is the soundtrack, on the Decca Records label, of the 2002 Academy Award-winning and Golden Globe-nominated film Road to Perdition starring Tyler Hoechlin, Tom Hanks, Jennifer Jason Leigh, Jude Law, Daniel Craig and Paul Newman.
 The original score was composed by Thomas Newman.

-The album was nominated for the Academy Award for Best Original Score, but lost to the score of Frida.
+The album was nominated for the Academy Award for Best Original Score, losing to the score of Frida.